manimino/ducks/hashbox/mutable/how_it_works.md

 # Yep, says 248.
 Yes, that's actually bytes and not bits.
 ```

-Imagine if all our attribute values were unique, and we're storing a dict of millions of sets of size 1.
+Imagine if all our attribute values were unique.
+We'd have to store a dict of millions of sets of size 1.
-Ouch.
+Ouch!
 Yeah, let's not do that.
-In fact, let's not use Python set() at all!
+In fact, let's not use Python `set()` at all!
 We're only storing numbers, so a typed set
 will be much more efficient.
-The cykhash sets are just perfect for this.
+The `cykhash` sets are just perfect for this.
 They're about as fast as Python sets,
 and around 1/4 the RAM.

-For smaller collections, below 100 numbers, cykhash is a bit inefficient, so we use tuples there instead.
+For smaller collections, below ~100 numbers, cykhash is a bit inefficient, so we use tuples there instead.
 While they are immutable, it's not a big deal to discard a tuple of size 100 and make another one.

-And for collections of size 1... we just store the number.
+And for collections of size 1... we just store the number, no container needed.

 Using different collection sizes like this helps keep our memory usage from going too crazy.
-A naive implementation would spend a gigabyte of RAM indexing a few million integers.
-While this
-adds a bit of code complexity, it's a pretty great trade.
-Just gotta test it for each collection size, and we do.
+While this adds a bit of code complexity, it's a pretty great trade.
+Uses 1/4 to 1/10 as much RAM.

-For the FrozenHashBox, we use numpy arrays, because they're the best.
-As long as you don't need to add or remove
-objects, anyway.
+Just need thorough testing for each collection size, which we have.